How do you define depression?

 - Thoughts of death or suicide attempts

-I will conduct an interview with you and ask you specific questions to determine whether you are suffering from depression.
-Furthermore, your GP can run blood tests to rule out other conditions linked to depression.
+I will conduct a structured interview and ask specific questions to assess whether you may be experiencing depression.
+Additionally, your general practitioner can perform blood tests to exclude other medical conditions associated with depressive symptoms.

-With your permission, I can refer you to a GP or your own physician to prescribe the most suitable medication to help relieve the symptoms you are experiencing.
+With your consent, I can refer you to a general practitioner or your primary care physician, who can prescribe the most appropriate medication to alleviate your symptoms.

-Antidepressants are often prescribed to stabilise the brain’s chemistry.
-However, antidepressants are not used as "pick-me-ups" and do not have a tranquillising effect.
+Antidepressants are frequently prescribed to help regulate brain chemistry.
+However, they are not intended as stimulants and do not produce a sedative effect.

 So how do antidepressants work?